tmarkec/Lake-dippers/README.md

 - I've tested that this page works in different browsers
   -  Chrome, Firefox, Microsoft Edge, Safari
 - I've tested that this website is responsive, and looks good on all standard screen sizes
-   - smallest Galaxy 8= 360px all the way up to 1600px
+   - smallest Galaxy 8= 360px all the way up to 1400px
 - I've confirmed that webiste has good visibility contrast and it's easy readable for user, with good contrast colours
 - image of the accessibility performance
  ![Lake Dippers](./README-images/visibility%20test.webp)
  - I've tested that all internal links are working properly and navigate me through the pages, and clicking on logo takes me back to the home page
-    - internal links: Home, About, Gallery, Contact, Logo
+    - internal links: Home, About, Gallery, Contact, Logo, as well as Contact us button on hero image
  - I've tested that all external links are taking me to new tab and to related pages that where either in discription or in text
    - external links: Facebook, Twitter, Instagram, Tik-tok, Site-map-google maps, Killarney Np, Killarney town, Killarney water rescue, Killarney tiddy towns
  - I've tested form that works properly